 ACMG/AMP gives the rules, but your system still needs to manage the operational complexity at scale:

-The Standards and Guidelines explain how to classify a single variant.
-But in practice, labs deal with thousands of variants, continuous data updates, and ongoing reclassification.
-At that scale, it's no longer just about applying guidelines β it becomes a system design problem.
+The Standards and Guidelines for the Interpretation of Sequence Variants explain how to classify a single variant, but in practice, labs deal with thousands of variants, continuous data updates, and ongoing reclassification.
+At that scale, it’s no longer just about applying guidelines - it becomes a system design problem.

 VCF parser with pipeline-version tagging.
 HL7 FHIR specimen input from LIMS.
 Sample-agnostic design so a v1.2 and v2.0 pipeline VCF for the same variant reconcile cleanly.